DerrickLamers/grblwiki/Compiling-Grbl.md

 * Install Atmel Studio
 * Install the Create From Makefile Extension (Tools/Extension Manager)
-* run Tools/Create Project From Makefile
+* run Tools/Create Project From Makefil
 * select the Makefile from your grbl code directory
 * Select Device, use ATmega328p for the Arduino Uno
 * In Projects/Properties, uncheck Use External Makefile